Loading...

 Digital twin of radial compressor test rig

-The Covid 19 pandemic and the associated protective measures have caused far-reaching changes in engineering education.
-On-site classes at the campus had to be switched to online classes for long stretches during the pandemic.
-However, conducting laboratory exercises, a fundamental component of engineering education, posed a particular challenge.
-The Institute of Mechanical and Power Engineering (IME) at the Lucerne School of Engineering and Architecture (HSLU T&A) is taking the challenging approach of fully compensating for the experiments from the laboratory lessons with digital twins "online".
+The Covid-19 pandemic and the associated protective measures have brought about significant changes in engineering education.
+On-site classes at the campus had to be switched to online classes during the pandemic.
+Conducting laboratory exercises, a fundamental aspect of engineering education, presented a particular challenge.
+The Institute of Mechanical and Energy Engineering (IME) at HSLU – Technik & Architektur pursued the ambitious approach of fully compensating for laboratory experiments through digital models online.
+This enabled the successful execution of laboratory exercises in online teaching during the pandemic.
+Digital models have since become an integral part of laboratory instruction, serving as a supplement to real test benches to facilitate independent learning.

 Prof. Dr. Ulf Christian Müller

-Head of Research Group 1-D System Modeling, Digital Twins
+Head of Research Group System Modeling, Digital Twins

 +41 41 349 39 53